 Time recovered and redirected

-This is the mechanism people underestimate most.
 Revenue does not always come from doing more — it comes from doing the right things.
 Every hour spent answering the same FAQ, routing an inquiry, sending a reminder, or formatting a report is an hour not spent on a client conversation, a proposal, or a decision that requires actual judgment.

-McKinsey's 2025 global AI survey found that organizations seeing the most value from AI set growth and innovation as objectives — not just efficiency.
+McKinsey’s 2025 global AI survey found that organizations seeing the most value from AI set growth and innovation as objectives — not just efficiency.
 The efficiency comes first and creates the space for the growth.
-The businesses that recover 10 hours a week through AI automation do not just save those hours.
-They redirect them toward the work that compounds.
+The U.S. Chamber of Commerce found that 83% of growing small businesses have adopted AI, compared to 55% of declining ones.
+That correlation is not accidental.

 What this requires